 For every 8 SBA franchise loans fully paid including interest, 1 SBA loan was unable to be paid back, or defaulted.

-The fitness industry has grown with the rise in disposable income and demand for a more health conscious lifestyle among millennials.
-The fitness industry is mainly divided into two groups, either a specialized fitness boutique, or a full-scale gym with multiple amenities and services.
+The Fitness Center industry has grown with the rise in disposable income and demand for a more health conscious lifestyle among millennials.
+The Fitness Center industry is mainly divided into two groups, either a specialized fitness boutique, or a full-scale gym with multiple amenities and services.
 Fitness centers have experienced sustained growth since the post-economic crisis in 2009.

 There has been a surge of boutique gyms that are more affordable relative to big box gyms.
 Some fitness centers only require a studio, while others may need specific machinery and equipment to accommodate to the style of training.
 Boutique gyms mainly do one type of practice, like a yoga studio, dance studio, barre, etc. These gyms are profitable by recurring revenues from membership programs.
 Many boutique gyms also accommodate to niche markets, like busy people who need only a 40-minute session before or after work.